Orthotics: Classification

 Orthotic devices are classified into four areas of the body according to the international classification system (ICS): orthotics of the lower extremities, orthotics of the upper extremities, orthotics for the trunk, and orthotics for the head.
 Orthoses are also classified by function: paralysis orthoses and relief orthoses.

-Under the International Standard terminology, orthoses are classified by an acronym describing the anatomical joints they support.
+Under the ISO terminology, orthoses are classified by an acronym describing the anatomical joints they support.
 Some examples include KAFO, or knee-ankle-foot orthoses, which span the knee, ankle, and foot; TLSO, or thoracic-lumbar-sacral orthoses, supporting the thoracic, lumbar and sacral regions of the spine.
-The use of the International Standard is promoted to reduce the widespread variation in the description of orthoses, which is often a barrier to interpreting research studies.
+The use of the ISO standard is promoted to reduce the widespread variation in the description of orthoses, which is often a barrier to interpreting research studies.

 The transition from an orthosis to a prosthesis can be fluid.
 An example is compensating for a leg length discrepancy, equivalent to replacing a missing part of a limb.
 Another example is the replacement of the forefoot after a forefoot amputation.
-This treatment is often made from a combination of a prosthesis to replace the forefoot and an orthosis to replace the lost muscular function (ortho prosthesis).
+This treatment is often made from a combination of a prosthesis to replace the forefoot and an orthosis to replace the lost muscular function (ortho-prosthesis).

 Orthotist

 An orthotist is a specialist responsible for the customising, manufacture, and repair of orthotic devices (orthoses).
-The manufacture of modern orthoses requires both artistic skills in modeling body shapes and manual skills in processing traditional and innovative materials— CAD/CAM, CNC machines and 3D printing are involved in orthotic manufacture.
+The manufacture of modern orthoses requires both artistic skills in modeling body shapes and manual skills in processing traditional and innovative materials—CAD/CAM, CNC machines and 3D printing are involved in orthotic manufacture.
 Orthotics also combines knowledge of anatomy and physiology, pathophysiology, biomechanics and engineering.

 In the United States, while orthotists require a prescription from a licensed healthcare provider, physical therapists are not legally authorized to prescribe orthoses.
 In the U.K., orthotists will often accept referrals from doctors or other healthcare professionals for orthotic assessment without requiring a prescription.